 PLA fights corruption

-The Qing Dynasty (1644-1911) that followed did not learn from these bloody lessons, becoming in its later decades as corrupt as its predecessor.
-They purchased the world's best warships, cannons and guns from the West, only to lose one war after another, which finally dragged the dynasty to its doom.
+The Qing Dynasty (1644-1911) that followed did not learn from these bloody lessons, becoming in its later decades as corrupt as their predecessors.
+They purchased the world’s best warships, cannons and guns from the West, only to lose one war after another, which finally dragged the dynasty to its doom

-History tells us that corruption is a fatal disease to any military force and the People's Liberation Army of China is determined to root it out, says an article on the PLA Daily website.
+History tells us that corruption is a fatal disease to any military force and the People’s Liberation Army of China is determined to root it out, says an article in PLA Daily website.